Tuesday, December 25, 2012

 All of these sources of meaning in French cartomancy have been developed further, in a systematic way related to the stages in a sequence, four (7-10) for the Piquet cards, and five (2-6) for the others, by Alain Bougereal in the book already mentioned, The Language of the cards: an introduction to French cartomancy, which I recommend for an elegant and systematic account in such a framework.

-Other sources of meaning are the particularities of French court cards.
+Other sources of meaning are from the particularities of French court cards.
 Hearts gets the meaning of blond or light brown hair because of the color of the suit-sign, red as closer to blond than that of black, which in Clubs designates a dark-haired individual in the querent's life..And since the kings are invariably, at least in northern France, shown as older and bearded, they designate an older male in the querent's life, while the Jacks, since they are always young and unbearded, designate a young man or male child.
 Mature women, of course are designated by the Queens; for some reason, young women and girls are assigned to the 8s.

 In the tarot suits the suit-signs are not lighter versus darker: it is the type of object alone that differentiates the suits.
 Moreover, it is not only the lower members of the courts, the Knights and Pages, that are young, but also two of the kings, in Swords and Batons.
 You can see the difference at right, where the Kings of Cups and Batons, again from the Chosson deck of 1736 Marseille, can serve as examples.